theycallmeloki/spheron-cli/README.md

 [x] Project - Domains endpoints

-[ ] Project - Domain - Create (Post API) is not functional ATM, likely needs plumbing from OAuth 2.0 layers which is likely not currently present without a FE context
+[ ] Project - Deployment - Create (Post API) is not functional ATM, likely needs plumbing from OAuth 2.0 layers which is likely not currently present without a FE context

 [x] Project - Deployment endpoints